tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     > **Note**: If your account has access to multiple Azure subscriptions you may need to alter the command to target the proper subscription using the `-SubscriptionId` or `-SubscriptionName` parameter with the `Get-AzSubscription` cmdlet.

-7. Execute the script passing in the `-SubscriptionID` and `-AdGroupName` parameters:
+6. Execute the script passing in the `-SubscriptionID` and `-AdGroupName` parameters:

     ```powershell
     . $HOME\ConfigureSubscription.ps1 -SubscriptionId $SubscriptionId -AdGroupName "BU-Electronics-Admins"
     ```

-8. In a different type of browser, or in an InPrivate or Incognito mode window in your current browser navigate to the Azure management portal in a browser at <http://portal.azure.com>, and sign in using the **ElectronicsAdmin** credentials created earlier.
+7. In a different type of browser, or in an InPrivate or Incognito mode window in your current browser navigate to the Azure management portal in a browser at <http://portal.azure.com>, and sign in using the **ElectronicsAdmin** credentials created earlier and shown below.
+Be sure to include your tenant name in the username.

+    - Username: **electronicsadmin@[the tenant name you noted earlier]**

+    - Password: **demo@pass123**

     > **Note**: You may be prompted to configure a method of resetting your account.
-If you are, you can choose either a phone call or email.
+You may be able to skip this but if not, you can choose either a phone call or email.

-9. Select **All services**, search for **Subscriptions**, and then select **Subscriptions**.
+8. Select **All services** then search for and select **Subscriptions**.

     ![Azure portal screenshot, showing subscriptions button.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image112.png "Subscriptions button")

-10. Select the name of the subscription you have been working on.
+9. Select the name of the subscription you have been using.

-11. Select the **Access control (IAM)** tile and select the **Role assignments** tab:
+10. Select the **Access control (IAM)** on the left and select the **Role assignments** tab:

     ![Azure portal screenshot, showing \'Access Control (IAM)\' button.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image34.png "Access Control button")

-12. You should see the **BU-Electronics-Admins** group assigned to the contributor role.
+11. You should see the **BU-Electronics-Admins** group assigned to the contributor role.

     ![Under User, the BU-Electronics-Admin group is circled.
 It has the Role of Contributor, and Access as Assigned.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image113.png "BU-Electronics-Admin group")